 - A reduced hourly rate or flat fee with the right to recover full hourly rates from the opposing party with the goal of client reimbursement for any prepaid attorney fees.

-- Contingency fee agreement where Attorney accepts a percentage of the settlement
+- Contingency fee agreement where the attorney accepts a percentage of the settlement.

-- Note: Most contingency fee cases require that no settlement is accepted unless our Attorney’s normal hourly rate is paid unless:
+- Note: Most contingency fee cases require that no settlement is accepted unless our attorney’s normal hourly rate is paid, except when:

 - Our client pays our attorney’s normal hourly rate.

 - Attorney consents to a fee reduction.

 - Contingency fee percentages are lower for clients who forward litigation costs.

 - Information on this page is not a substitute for a signed fee agreement.